At a glance - Tax treatment of various payments

-While the non-contractual bonus is paid based on the performance of the employee or company, some employers attach conditions like the employee served “x” months from the date of payment, or the person remains an employee on a certain date.
+While the non-contractual bonus is paid based on the performance of the employee or company, some employers attach conditions like the employee served “x” months from the date of payment, or the employee remains an employment up to a certain date.

-Generally when an employer pays the conditional payment in advance, the payment is considered to be income of the employee based on date of payment.
-If the conditions are subsequently not met and the employee returns the bonus in full or in part, the amount returned is considered as an adjustment of income in the year the amount is returned.
+Generally when an employer makes a conditional payment in advance, the payment is considered to be income of the employee based on date of payment.
+If the conditions are subsequently not met and the employee returns the bonus in full or in part, the amount refunded to the employer is considered as an adjustment of his employment income in the year the refund is made.

 Tax treatment when there is a refund of the conditional payment made earlier

 The following paragraphs do not apply in the case where an employee is paying liquidated damages.

 Generally a payment consists of three components: the cash component, employer’s contribution to CPF (if any) and employee’s contribution to CPF (if any).